 My audiences have been predominantly Chinese Americans, and most of them have been from older generations.
 But awareness of Chinese American history is of great value to younger Chinese Americans and to non-Chinese of all generations.

-Opportunity to speak to a large mostly non-Chinese audience called this year when John Gee arranged an invitation for me to speak at part of a semester long lecture series sponsored by the Saddleback College Emeritus Insittute in Orange County, California.
+Opportunity to speak to a large mostly non-Chinese audience called this year when John Gee arranged an invitation for me to speak at part of a semester long lecture series at Laguna Woods Village sponsored by the Saddleback College Emeritus Insittute in Orange County, California.

-Over 400 attended for a 9:30 a.m. talk on a morning when there was a threat of rain.
-More importantly to me, probably 98% of the audience were not Chinese.
+Over 400 attended for a 9:30 a.m. talk on a morning despite a threat of rain.
+More importantly to me, probably 98% of the audience were not Chinese or Asian.
 After the talk, many complimented me for teaching them about many aspects of American history they never knew and others shared their own experiences with Chinese laundries and restaurants.

-Below: I have a photo op before the talk with Rob Henry, Program Faculty Coordinator, Dan Predoehl, Director of Emeritus Institute, and Gordon Hom, President of the Chinese Historical Society of Southern California.
+Below: I am with Rob Henry, Program Faculty Coordinator, Dan Predoehl, Director of Emeritus Institute, and Gordon Hom, President of the Chinese Historical Society of Southern California.

 |Posted by John Jung on July 1, 2016 at 8:00 PM||comments (0)|